 ‘Excerpt’ – An asset that consists primarily of portion or portions of another work or works; for example, something having the ‘isclipof’ or ‘iscompositeof’ relationship.

 ‘Supplemental’ – Material designed to supplement another work.
-For example, and extra associated with a Movie for a DVD.
+For example, an extra associated with a Movie for a DVD.

 ‘Collection’ – A collection of assets not falling into another category.
 For example, a collection of movies.